 Proper nutrition is one of the keystones of good pet health, and it is imperative that you know all your options.
 Your veterinarian is an excellent resource when it comes to learning about all types of diets, and if you ask a veterinarian about nutrition, you are likely to gain a wealth of information.
 Don’t be afraid to spell out your nutritional preferences, whether you want to feed natural, organic, GMO-free, grain-free, raw, pesticide-free or made in the USA.
 The more you communicate to your veterinarian, the better they will be able to tailor their recommendations.

 When it comes to disease conditions, such as joint mobility issues, stress, sensitive stomachs, itchy skin or urinary problems, there are a whole host of therapeutic diets available to help improve certain pet health concerns without the use of pharmaceuticals.
 You can heal your pet with food, which is awesome!
-Even within therapeutic diets, pet owners also have natural options available, so make sure that a discussion about nutrition is part of your annual veterinary visit.
+Even within therapeutic diets, pet parents also have natural options available, so make sure that a discussion about nutrition is part of your annual veterinary visit.

 3. Is my pet in pain?